• Skip to primary navigation

 Seviyan Kheer Recipe

-Seviyan Kheer is a traditional dessert prepared on the auspicious occasion of Eid.
-It is a Mughlai-style milk and vermicelli pudding.
+Seviyan Kheer is a Mughlai-style dessert prepared on the auspicious occasion of Eid.
+It is a rich and creamy vermicelli milk pudding.

 No ratings yet